 Dr. Roger Johns is a professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
-He is a world-renowned NIH-funded expert in both pulmonary hypertension as well as the neurosciences underlying the molecular mechanisms of anesthesia.
+He is a world-renowned NIH-funded expert in both pulmonary hypertension as well as the neurosciences underlying the molecular mechanisms and actions of anesthesia and pain.

 Dr. Roger Johns, a clinician-scientist who specializes in cardio-thoracic anesthesia, has a multitude of interests and is equally enthusiastic about each.
 He began his scientific career in the race to discover the identity of “Endothelium-Derived Relaxing Factor” or EDRF, which proved to be nitric oxide.
 This small, unassuming molecule (NO) has led him in a pursuit of the mechanisms underlying anesthesia, analgesia, pain, and lung vascular biology.
-Discoveries include the regulation of NO production by high and low oxygen concentrations and NO’s role in lung biology, including pulmonary hypertension, ciliary motility, development, and transition of the fetal pulmonary circulation.
+Discoveries include the regulation of NO production by high and low oxygen concentrations and NO’s role in lung biology and cardiac failure including pulmonary hypertension, ciliary motility, development, and transition of the fetal pulmonary circulation and inflammation based pathologic remodeling of the lung vasculature and heart.
 Dr. Johns and his group discovered the role of the NO pathway in mechanisms of anesthesia and have published important work implicating this pathway in the mechanism of plasticity associated with chronic inflammatory and neuropathic pain.

 In one of Dr. Johns’ current projects, he and his team are investigating the molecular mechanisms that underlie the onset and maintenance of chronic pain, particularly neuropathic pain.
 This research has helped to elucidate a vast network of molecules at neuronal synapses, particularly the post-synaptic density (PSD), that are critical for pain signal propagation.
 Within the PSD, Dr. Johns’ focus is on small molecular scaffolding proteins, such as PSD-95 and PSD-93, that help to regulate trafficking of receptors (e.g., NMDA, AMPA).
 Importantly, these scaffolding proteins link these receptors to their downstream signaling pathways that include enzymes such as NO synthase, guanylyl cyclase, and protein kinase G. This work includes the development of new analgesics to interfere with the PSD protein interactions in the hopes of providing relief for those who suffer from debilitating chronic pain.